 A shopping mall may not sound like a toddler’s paradise, but many of Prague’s bigger malls come with a detsky koutek (child’s play area) attached.
 These are best suited for fives and under and usually feature a combination of toys, ride-ons, small slides and a ball pit.
 The prices vary, but it is usual to pay by the hour.
 Some of the centres offer babysitting for children aged three or over.

-A particularly popular soft play area in central Prague is the one hiding out on the 3rd floor of the Kotva Department Store, next to a cafe and in the same building as a minigolf course and the Retro Museum.
-TimeOut Plus runs some other play corners; the one on the first floor of the Novy Smichov Shopping Centre in Andel is a good size, clean and easy to reach via metro or tram from the centre of town.
+TimeOut Plus runs some play corners; the one on the first floor of the Novy Smichov Shopping Centre in Andel is a good size, clean and easy to reach via metro or tram from the centre of town.

 Prague Airport Shuttle